 If the request editor has response data, the assertion will be applied immediately.
 This is what we have in our case – we ran the request earlier and have some response by now:

 ReadyAPI will re-apply assertion every time it gets fresher response data.

 As you can see, in our case, the assertion failed because the request executed for longer time than 1 second.
 To change the time limit, double-click the assertion in the Assertions page and enter a larger value in the subsequent dialog:

-Let’s now see how you can verify response data.
-The sample response body has JSON data format, so we will create an assertion for JSON data:
+Now let’s see how you can verify response data.
+The sample response body has the JSON data format, so we will create an assertion for JSON data:

 In the subsequent dialog, select the Property Content category on the left and the JsonPath Match assertion on the right and click Add:

 This will invoke the assertion properties dialog.